Lukkit/Lukkit/README.md

 end)
 ```

-Only allow ops to break blocks.
+Only allow operators to break blocks.
 ```lua
 -- Adding an event listener.
 Ain't it easy! events.add("blockBreak", function(event)